gileCAD/AutoCAD-Csharp-Project-Template/README.md

 # AutoCAD-Csharp-Project-Template
 ### A C# Visual Studio Project Template for an AutoCAD Plugin.
 This template allows to start a C# project for an AutoCAD plugin in Visual Studio.
-It is designed to automatically start the specified AutoCAD version and load the assemby when starting the debugging.
+It is designed to automatically start the specified AutoCAD version and load the assembly when starting the debugging.

 For AutoCAD 2016 and later versions it is imperative that the LEGACYCODESEARCH system variable is set to 1 to allow automatic loading of the assembly.